MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/brokered-windows-runtime-components-for-side-loaded-windows-store-apps.md

 The contract between the side-loaded application and the desktop component is described in terms of the UWP type system.
 This involves declaring one or more C\# classes that can represent a UWP.
-See MSDN topic [Creating Windows Runtime Components in C\# and Visual Basic](https://docs.microsoft.com/previous-versions/windows/apps/br230301(v=vs.140)) for specific requirement of creating Windows Runtime Class using C\#.
+See MSDN topic [Creating Windows Runtime components in C\# and Visual Basic](https://docs.microsoft.com/previous-versions/windows/apps/br230301(v=vs.140)) for specific requirement of creating Windows Runtime Class using C\#.

->**Note**  Enums are not supported in the Windows Runtime Components Contract between desktop component and side-loaded application at this time.
+>**Note**  Enums are not supported in the Windows Runtime components contract between desktop component and side-loaded application at this time.

 **Side-loaded application**